elixir-lang/elixir/README.md

 > #### To be implemented
 >
 > Currently, there is no support to enter numbers in bases other than base 10.
-This is the current API in Erlang:
+This is the current API in Erlang (although the best API for Elixir is under discussion):
 >
 >     2#101010.  % => 42
 >     8#0677.    % => 447
 >     16#AE.     % => 174
 >

-The ability to include "_" in numbers as in Ruby is available for integers and floats.
-This improves the readability when working with large numbers:

-     1_052_672

 ### Atoms